sadtank/PSHwdMngr/README.md

 New-DiceWare <number of words>
 ```
 ## Q/A
+Q: Why do urls open in Edge of all things?

+A: Feel free to research and find more reliable ways to open default browsers with url arguments from PowerShell...
+Grep for `microsoft-edge` and replace.
+It's not straightforward to call other types of browsers from PowerShell, or the default browser...
+(I'm lazy).
+Might be a fun weekend project for you.

 Q: Why not let functions accept objects from pipeline?

 A: This becomes a mess when prioritizing auto-save and auto-close which prevents sensitive vars from existing in memory for too long.
 As it is, there is a main function called after every command to reset the autosave timer.
 Other implementations perhaps could use a job, but would not know what the use is doing, and could initiate an autoclose while the user is in the middle of modifying entries.
 The current implementation would pipeline input would need to skip over the end of a function when output is being passed to another function vie pipeline.
 This is overly complicated for this implementation.
 The functionality gained via pipelines would greatly impact security and create much more complexity to design.
+If your use case needs this functionality, sounds like your next weekend is going to be pretty exciting.

 Q: Can I use HIBP?